Develop and Sell a Successful New Electronic Product Without a Big Team, Big Investors or Big Risk!

 That is not the case at all with the Academy community!
 First of all, it's a private forum so only Academy members can access it.
 This alone filters out a lot of the bad stuff because only more serious people are allowed access.
 It also means that the general public can never see your questions or any details about your product.

-Secondly, I'm in the community every day personally answering questions and sharing advice.
-I also heavily moderate the community so the quality remains very high.
+Secondly, John is in the community nearly every day personally answering questions and sharing advice.
+He also heavily moderates the community so the quality remains very high.

 How are courses structured?
 Are courses live or recorded, text or video format?
 What topics are covered?